 Node Settings Summary

 The area under the display controls shows both configuration and network status information.
 The left column contains the IP address details for the network interfaces on this node, as well as the SSID, channel, channel width, and frequency range if Mesh is enabled.
 If WAN Wifi Client is enabled it will also show the SSID and signal strength to the connected Access Point.
 If LAN AP is enabled then the LAN AP SSID will also be displayed.

 The right column contains the Signal Strength readings and other attributes of your node.
 The Signal/Noise/Ratio shows the strongest neighbor radio signal strength in dBm from all connected stations, and it is available only when the node is connected by RF to a mesh network.
 Click these links for further information about Signal to Noise Ratio and values measured in decibels.
 There are many factors that impact the network throughput you can expect to achieve, but as a general rule the higher the Signal-to-Noise ratio the better the throughput for your RF links.

-Below the Signal Strength readings are the node’s Firmware Version and network type.
-The System Time is displayed, as well as the Uptime, or time since the last reboot.
-Nodes have no internal battery or realtime clock, so the time is reset every time the node is booted.
+Below the Signal Strength readings are the node’s firmware version and hardware model.
+The system time is displayed, as well as the uptime, which is the time since the last reboot.
 If an Internet connection or a local NTP server is available, your node’s NTP client will sync its time with that time source.

 The load average is the average number of processes that have been running on the node for the last 1, 5, and 15 minutes. free space tells you how much space is available on local storage devices.
 Flash is the internal non-volatile storage where the operating system, configuration files, and software packages are kept. /tmp is a filesystem in memory that stores the node’s current status and various temporary files.
 Memory is the amount of RAM available for running processes on the node.
 The OLSR Entries show the total number of devices seen on the network, and the total includes the AREDN® nodes as well as any other networked devices such as computers, VoIP phones, PBX devices, cameras, and other hosts.